matmu/Qtlizer/README.md

 ```R
 devtools::install_github('matmu/Qtlizer')
 ```

+**Please note**: A internet connection is required (HTTP port: 80) in order to install and use the package.

 ## Usage
 Simply call the function `get_qtls()` with your query as argument.
 The output will be returned as a data frame.